 This assumes that half of the financial support of US-born children of undocumented residents is being provided by undocumented residents and the rest by legal residents.
 This is a conservative estimate that has the effect of reducing the final estimate.

-In the 3.3 million mixed-status households, about 1.7 million, or about 50 percent, of the mortgages would be at risk.
+In the 3.3 million mixed-status households, about 900,000, or about 26 percent, of the mortgages would be at risk.

 The identity of individual undocumented residents cannot be derived from the CMS data for the following reasons:

 - The US Census Bureau is required by law to take steps to make sure no individual can be identified in survey data: It removes all identifying personal information and other statistical operations – income capping, data switching, etc. – before releasing the data.

 - The survey covers only one out of every hundred people.